Don Nomura: Life after his baseball career

-Career

 In 1989, Nomura borrowed money to buy 50% of the Salinas Spurs, an unaffiliated Class-A baseball team in the California League.
 NPB teams sent their high school draftees to Nomura's Spurs for training.
 As a teenager, baseball player Mac Suzuki worked in the team's clubhouse until he began playing with the Spurs in 1992.
 That year, Suzuki became Nomura's first client when he signed him to a personal representation contract.
 Nomura then negotiated with the Seattle Mariners and later earned Suzuki a million-dollar signing bonus.
 In 1992, Nomura sold the Spurs to a group in San Bernardino.
 He founded the Los Angeles-based company KDN Sports, Inc. and became a full-time sports agent.

 In 1994 Nomura discovered a loophole in the NPB player contract and working agreement between MLB and NPB.
 According to the 1967 working agreement between MLB and NPB, NPB players could not sign a contract with an MLB team until they reached free agency after 10 years of service or unless their team sold their contract to an MLB team.
 However, a player who "voluntarily retired" from NPB was no longer bound to their NPB team outside Japan and was free to sign overseas without violating the working agreement.

 After the 1994 season Nomura assisted star NPB pitcher Hideo Nomo in testing the loophole.
 After failing to reach a contract agreement with the Kintetsu Buffaloes, Nomo retired from NPB and signed with the Los Angeles Dodgers in 1995.